TESSI-VERDE-TECH GROUP JV

 The combined economic, ecological and societal pressures generated through Bahrain’s increasing needs in water, waste management and agricultural must be managed to prevent devolution to a collapsed cycle.

-Earth Sustaining Sciences propose, to develop and deliver a vertically integrated, symbiotic, all-natural set of methodologies and practices that provide stable intergenerational agriculture, with ecological and environmental sustainability by directly addressing:
+Earth Sustaining Sciences Institute propose, is to develop and deliver a vertically integrated, symbiotic, all-natural set of methodologies and practices that provide stable intergenerational agriculture, with ecological and environmental sustainability by directly addressing: